Travel Tips for Iceland

 Information Sources and Live Updates

 To keep you informed, we recommend checking the SafeTravel website for detailed information and RUV's live blog for the latest updates.
-Additionally, Visit Iceland provides up-to-date information, including a map of the affected area, to empower you with the knowledge needed for a seamless travel experience.

 A Word from the Team